HomeNewsBotswana's Lesedi Power Project update

 Reported February 2020

-The project is government’s initiative geared towards facilitating development of gas industry in Botswana.
-Coal bed methane is a clean energy source capable of earning the country carbon credits and positively improve the country’s energy mix.
+The project is the government’s initiative geared towards facilitating the development of the gas industry in Botswana.
+Coal bed methane is a clean energy source capable of earning the country carbon credits and positively improving the country’s energy mix.

-Sekaname and Tlou Energy won the bid for the project by the Public Procurement Disposal Asset Disposal Board (PPADB) and the government has held preliminary discussions with Sasol Ltd. for the refinery project and expects to finalize power purchase deals this year for the pilot power plan
+Sekaname and Tlou Energy won the bid for the project from the Public Procurement Disposal Asset Disposal Board (PPADB) and the government has held preliminary discussions with Sasol Ltd. for the refinery project and expects to finalize power purchase deals this year for the pilot power plant

 “The effort put in by our team over recent years has been phenomenal and this result makes it all worthwhile.
 The company will now progress with additional work on the ground to deliver a gas‐to‐power solution that can bring significant benefits to the country and to our shareholders,” said Tlou managing director, Tony Gilby